thejmazz/js-bioinformatics-exercise/README.md

 just feels more semantic.
 Would be nice to implement left/right arrow to move between the files..but for now this suits our purposes to get a quick overview of the data we are dealing with..and more specifically, the general format.
-One way to generate a generic schema would be too loop through each file and keep track of the keys and `typeof(result[key])` that are common among all.
+One way to generate a generic schema would be to loop through each file and keep track of the keys and `typeof(result[key])` that are common among all.

 This is what `1431055.json` looks like (disclaimer: I got `1431055` from the web results - instead of looking through each file - we could do that programmatically of course though):

 ```json
 {